Omus dejeani

 Omus dejeani is a species of flightless tiger beetle (Cicindelidae) that is found from British Columbia almost to northern California in dense, coastal forests.
-It is the largest species of the genus, at between 15 and 20 mm.
+It can be found quite commonly in suitable habitats in the spring.
+It is most often collected with pitfall traps, but can be found walking along trails at night and on cloudy days during the right time.